Home / What pet owners need to know about antimicrobial resistance

 The parallel between paediatrics and pet care is strong, says Prof Norris.
 Owners want the best for their sick feathered or fur babies, but that does not mean more antibiotics.

-“This mindset has changed rapidly across the profession, but it needs to change for owners too to recognise that a longer treatment isn’t a better treatment,” she says.
+“This mindset has changed rapidly across the profession, but it needs to change for owners too, to recognise that a longer treatment isn’t a better treatment,” she says.

 The focus is now on carefully targeted doses over a shorter timeframe, which reduce side effects but are still effective against the bacteria.
 Standard treatment for kidney infection that once took four weeks now takes just two.